 We tried out a taxi once and it was more expensive than what Uber quoted.
 With taxis you also have to pay in cash and worry about the driver not using the meter.
 They also don't have accountability or traceability through an app like Uber does.

 Best area to stay in Mexico City

-With 16 boroughs and more than 350 neighborhoods, Mexico City is enormous.
-You will want to stay in a neighborhood that is walking distance to happening spots, but also one that is easy to get around to other parts of the city.
+With 16 boroughs and more than 350 neighbourhoods, Mexico City is enormous.
+You will want to stay in a neighbourhood that is walking distance to happening spots, but also one that is easy to get around to other parts of the city.

-We stayed in both Polanco and Roma and felt that Roma was by far the better area to stay.
-In Roma we had better access to most neighborhoods and we enjoyed its creative atmosphere.
+We stayed in Polanco, Roma and Condesa, and felt that Roma and Condesa were by far the better areas to stay.
+In Roma and Condesa, we had better access to other neighbourhoods and we enjoyed their creative atmosphere.
 There were tons of eclectic eateries, galleries, boutiques and nightlife all within walking distance.

-We stayed at two places in Roma and loved them both.
-Both were exceptionally designed and in a fabulous location.
+We stayed at these three places and loved them all!
+They were exceptionally designed and in a fabulous location.

 Best for unique luxury: La ValiseThe three-suite boutique hotel is located in a mansion and designed with beautiful custom Mexican furnishings and art.
 If you book the La Terraza suite, you can roll your bed out onto the terrace and watch a movie on the outdoor screen.
 Rooms start at $278 USD per night.
 See rates.

 Best for a tranquil hideaway: Ignacia Guest HouseAfter a big a day of exploring the bustling city, you will feel revived at this chic boutique hotel that feels like a home away from home.
 Five stylish rooms overlook the leafy garden with fruit trees and cacti.
 Each room has a colour theme: golden, rose, blue, green and black.